ccs-student-submissions/4-3-1-turn-based-game-izaycarter/README.md

 - Give the player the ability to use items, such as items that regain health or increase attack
 - Make the game play cycle between two players Player 1 -> Enemy -> Player 2 -> Enemy
 - Implement "ailments", e.g. being poisoned makes you weaker, being put to sleep makes you skip your turn

-## Caffeinated Mode

-- Using Django Rest Framework, build a RESTful api to make the game multiplayer.
-You could either have multiple players, or have one person control the enemy and one control the player

 ## Additional Resources